 We welcome petitions as a way of residents bringing their concerns to our attention.
 Petitions can be presented to all our meetings, including community meetings.

 Petitions can be on any matter we have authority over, or on matters which affect the city.
 To present a petition you need to live, work or study in the city of Leicester.

 What can and can’t be included in a petition?

-Petitions must include a clear and concise statement covering the subject, and should state what action the petitioners wish the council to take.
+Petitions must include a clear and concise statement covering the subject and should state what action the petitioners wish the council to take.
 It should also include a name, qualifying address in the city (including house number and post code) and the signature of any person who supports it.
 Full contact details of the petition organiser should also be included.